Creating a TPF and LCF¶

 Understanding the contents of the TPF¶

-function creates an HDUList containing all of the TPF data.
-If we had set save=True
+The make_tpf() function creates an HDUList containing all of the TPF data.
+If we had set save=True, then this would have been written to a FITS file.

 target.tpf_hdulist["PRIMARY"].header